Simply seasoned with salt, pepper, and garlic, then cooked in butter and olive oil, these seared scallops are a delicacy.

 Seared scallops are incredibly delicious and surprisingly easy to make.
 I almost always have a bag of frozen scallops in my freezer.

-When I don't feel like making baked scallops, grilled scallops, or bacon-wrapped scallops, it's easy to defrost them overnight, then quickly pan-fry them in butter and olive oil.
+When I don't feel like making baked scallops, grilled scallops, or bacon-wrapped scallops, it's easy to defrost them overnight and quickly pan-fry them in butter and olive oil.

 Jump to: